Broadcom Inc. (NASDAQ:AVGO) is Schmidt P J Investment Management Inc.’s 8th Largest Position

 A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
 Cantor Fitzgerald Investment Advisor L.P increased its stake in shares of Broadcom by 94.4% during the first quarter.
 Cantor Fitzgerald Investment Advisor L.P now owns 75,090 shares of the semiconductor manufacturer’s stock worth $47,283,000 after purchasing an additional 36,458 shares in the last quarter.
 Fairfield Bush & CO. increased its stake in shares of Broadcom by 2.6% during the first quarter.
 Fairfield Bush & CO. now owns 4,945 shares of the semiconductor manufacturer’s stock worth $3,114,000 after purchasing an additional 123 shares in the last quarter.
 Mirae Asset Global Investments Co.
 Ltd. increased its stake in shares of Broadcom by 20.9% during the first quarter.
 Mirae Asset Global Investments Co.
 Ltd. now owns 509,603 shares of the semiconductor manufacturer’s stock worth $320,887,000 after purchasing an additional 87,945 shares in the last quarter.
 Loomis Sayles & Co.
 L P increased its stake in shares of Broadcom by 1.1% during the first quarter.
 Loomis Sayles & Co.
 L P now owns 40,357 shares of the semiconductor manufacturer’s stock worth $25,412,000 after purchasing an additional 420 shares in the last quarter.
 Finally, Ergoteles LLC purchased a new stake in shares of Broadcom during the first quarter worth about $1,095,000.
 Hedge funds and other institutional investors own 78.81% of the company’s stock.

+In other Broadcom news, Director Eddy W. Hartenstein sold 1,500 shares of the firm’s stock in a transaction that occurred on Tuesday, September 12th.
+The shares were sold at an average price of $855.68, for a total value of $1,283,520.00.
+Following the completion of the transaction, the director now owns 9,123 shares of the company’s stock, valued at approximately $7,806,368.64.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 In other Broadcom news, Director Check Kian Low purchased 11,000 shares of the firm’s stock in a transaction on Wednesday, September 6th.
 The stock was bought at an average price of $872.03 per share, with a total value of $9,592,330.00.
 Following the transaction, the director now directly owns 15,951 shares of the company’s stock, valued at approximately $13,909,750.53.
 The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-In other news, Director Eddy W. Hartenstein sold 1,500 shares of the firm’s stock in a transaction on Tuesday, September 12th.
-The shares were sold at an average price of $855.68, for a total value of $1,283,520.00.
-Following the sale, the director now directly owns 9,123 shares in the company, valued at approximately $7,806,368.64.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Check Kian Low acquired 11,000 shares of Broadcom stock in a transaction dated Wednesday, September 6th.
-The stock was purchased at an average price of $872.03 per share, for a total transaction of $9,592,330.00.
-Following the completion of the acquisition, the director now directly owns 15,951 shares in the company, valued at approximately $13,909,750.53.
-The disclosure for this purchase can be found here.
+Also, Director Eddy W. Hartenstein sold 1,500 shares of the firm’s stock in a transaction that occurred on Tuesday, September 12th.
+The shares were sold at an average price of $855.68, for a total transaction of $1,283,520.00.
+Following the completion of the transaction, the director now directly owns 9,123 shares of the company’s stock, valued at approximately $7,806,368.64.
+The disclosure for this sale can be found here.
 2.20% of the stock is currently owned by corporate insiders.

 Broadcom Trading Down 0.5 %